conrad619/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Breakout-Board/Datasheet/README.md

 ### Software

-Downloadable the latest firmware for the RAK4600 Breakout Module that is provided down below.
+Download the latest firmware of the RAK4600 WisBee™ Breakout Module in the table provided.

 #### Firmware